No Ties (Tshego song)

 "No Ties" is a song by South African R&B singer Tshego, released as the only single from his first studio album Pink Panther.
-The song was produced by South African record producer Alie Keys, and Tshego.
-It was ranked at number 12 on OkayAfrica's list of 20 Best South African Songs of 2019.
-An amapiano remix with an additional feature from South African amapiano musical duo MFR Souls, released on 7 February 2020.
+The song was produced by South African record producer Alie Keys and Tshego.
+It was ranked at number 12 on OkayAfrica's list of the 20 Best South African Songs of 2019.
+An amapiano remix with an additional feature from South African amapiano musical duo MFR Souls was released on 7 February 2020.
 The song received a nomination at the 26th South African Music Awards for Record of the Year in 2020.

 Background

-Following his exit from Family Tree in 2018, after winning a court case against the label owner Cassper Nyovest.
-He got back full ownership of all his masters; released under the label, and took them off stores.
-His imprint Twenty Five Eight Entertainment; signed a licensing deal with Universal Music Africa; before the release of "No Ties", from the Pink Panther project; through Universal Music.
+Following his exit from Family Tree in 2018, after winning a court case against the label owner, Cassper Nyovest, he got back full ownership of all his masters.
+They were then released under the label, and he took them off all stores.
+His imprint Twenty Five Eight Entertainment signed a licensing deal with Universal Music Africa before the release of, "No Ties" from the Pink Panther project; through Universal Music.

 Music video

 The music video was released on 9 October 2019.
-As of December 2021, the music video has 2.1 million views on YouTube.
+As of December 2021, the music video had 2.1 million views on YouTube.